SemanticMediaWiki/SemanticCite/CONFIGURATION.md

 ### Metadata search

+- `$GLOBALS['scigMetadataResponseCacheType']` specifies the type of the cache expected to be used
-- `$GLOBALS['scigMetadataRequestCacheTTLInSeconds']` the time responses are cached from a metadata service provider
+- `$GLOBALS['scigMetadataResponseCacheLifetime']` specifies the time duration responses are cached from a metadata service provider
 - `$GLOBALS['wgGroupPermissions']['user']['sci-metasearch'] = true;` to restricted access to users